aesthetic-suite/framework/docs/setup.md

 The following options are available, most of which can be overridden per component.

+- `cxPropName` (string) - Name of the prop in which to pass the styles to CSS class name transformer function.
+Defaults to `cx`.
 - `extendable` (boolean) - Can component styles be extended by other components?
 Otherwise, the styles are locked and isolated.
 Defaults to `false`.
 - `passThemeProp` (boolean) - Should the theme prop be passed to all wrapped components?
 Defaults to